-If we have communicated to you that your prices are decreasing you’ll find that the amount of credit you add to your meter will buy you more energy and this may help you pay off your debt quicker.
+However, as your prices are increasing, you’ll find that the amount of credit you add to your meter will buy you less energy.
+This may extend the amount of time it takes to pay off your debt.

 I’ve already got credit on the meter so will the new rates apply to what’s there already?

-The credit you have on your meter will be consumed at the new rates only when you have added credit to your meter following the price change date (1st October 2017).
-When you top up and insert the card or key back into the meter, the new rates are updated on the meter which will ensure any credit on your meter is consumed energy at the new rates.
+The credit you have on your meter will be consumed at the new rates only when you have added credit to your meter after the price change date (11th April 2018).
+When you top up and insert the card or key back into the meter after this time the new rates will be automatically updated on your meter.
+This will ensure any credit on your meter is consumed at the new rates.